Back to list

 Antisemitism

-Memorial for Victims of the German Occupation and the Living Monuments initiative
+Memorial for victims of the German occupation and the Living Memorial initiative

 In the summer of 2014, the Hungarian government erected the Memorial for Victims of the German Occupation at Freedom Square in Budapest.
 The plans for the monument provoked widespread outrage even before its installation: many perceived its design as an attempt to absolve Hungary of its role in the Holocaust, shifting blame solely onto Nazi Germany.